Willy93-coder/RickAndMorty_iOS/README.md

-#  Favourite app demo
+#  Rick & Morty iOS app

-This is a demo app.
-There are two tabs, one of theme is a list of characters and we can select our favourites characters and these are displayed in the left tab.
+This application is for educational purposes only.
+The purpose of creating this app is to learn and improve my skills as an iOS mobile developer.

 ## Content

-- Request from Rick and Morty API.
+- Alamofire package.
 - MVVM pattern.
 - Clean Architecture folder structure.